 "A Few Good Men or a Few Too Many?
-A study of Male Teachers" was the very first - and original - research report on men in early childcare and education in New Zealand.
+A study of Male Teachers" by Dr Sarah Alexander was the very first - and original - research report on men in early childcare and education in New Zealand.
 It resulted in media and public attention to the difficulties that men were experiencing in working in early education and it showed the adverse effects of public fear about child abuse on men's participation in the sector.

 The report presents the findings of an exploratory study of the characteristics, views and experiences men and their colleagues at 20 early childhood centres in NZ.
 Twenty men and their female co-workers working at 10 kindergartens and 10 childcare centres were interviewed.